FAIRChemistry/chromatopy/docs/index.md

 # Welcome to the Documentation on `chromatopy`

-## Python tool to replace data management and processing of chromatograpfic data
+## Python tool to replace data management and processing of chromatographic data

-**Read in data from output files**
+**Read data from output files of analytical devices**

 **Batch processing of time-course data**

-**Create and calibration curves for concentration calculation**
+**Create calibration curves for concentration calculation**